The idea of ditching a 9 to 5 job to become a long-term traveler is a dream for many.

-However, it doesn’t mean that you should give up on your dream of living as a traveler.
-I have come up with some hacks to make your long term travel experience as easy as possible.
+However, it doesn't mean that you should give up on your dream of living as a traveler.
+I have come up with some hacks to help you plan for long-term travel.

 1. Pack smartly

 What you are carrying in your backpack plays a considerable role in shaping the comfort of your long-term travel.

 It can be tempting to take your favorite outfits to look cute in Instagram photos.

 But, carrying half your home and packing too many clothing items and shoes means less room for the other things that may provide more utility abroad.

 It is better to pass on your extra pair of stylish jeans and make space for a raincoat, base layers, comfy socks, battery packs, etc.